cloudify-cosmo/cloudify-dev/guides/release-flow/README.md

 ## PyPI Modules

-We currently manually run a pypi deploy after all systems tests have passed on a milestone/ga release.
+We currently manually run a PyPI deploy after all systems tests have passed on a milestone/ga release.

 ## Documentation

-FILL IN HERE
+Currently, there's no possible flow to update the documentation.
+It is updated manually and pushed.
+Once we move to a version-controlled documentation system, we'll be able to automatically build the specific version meant for release.
 In addition, the version tool updates versions in the documentation to match the new release.

 ## ReadTheDocs